 Water always flows downhill, and by the easiest route possible.
 That’s the basic concept behind a French drain, a slightly sloped trench filled with round gravel and a pipe that diverts water away from your house.

 By the way, the name doesn’t come from the country.
 It’s from Henry French, a judge and farmer in Concord, Mass., who promoted the idea in an 1859 book about farm drainage.

 French drains provide an easy channel for water to flow through.
 Water runs into a gravel-filled trench, then into perforated pipe at the bottom of the trench.

 Water travels freely through the pipe, which empties a safe distance from the house.

-The trench bottom should be sloped about 1 inch for every 8 feet in the direction you want water to flow.
+The trench bottom should be sloped about one inch for every eight feet in the direction you want water to flow.
 Depending on your situation, the water can be diverted to:

 - A low-lying area of your property

 - A drainage ditch

 - The street

 When You Need a French Drain